malkhoza/drone3/game demo/README.md

 *press A to shoot

-click the space REPORT button to view the position of the drone click the space PLACE button to reset the positionof the drone
+click  REPORT button to view the position of the drone click PLACE button to reset the positionof the drone